 The time has come.
 My latest app, Browsy, is now available on the App Store.

-Browsy is a smart fullscreen web browser that allows you to browse the web without anything getting in your way.
+Browsy is a smart fullscreen web browser that allows you the browse the web without anything getting in your way.

 I had the idea of a browser app for years now, but 2 months ago, when I got my new MacBook Pro, I had a lot of ideas for a browser merge into a single app idea.

 Want to know more?
 Read inside this article.

 Last month, I’ve started writing this article, I thought I should make it a “2014 Year in Review” sort of post – But my intention was to focus more on what I didn’t do in 2014, what I wanted to do, and how I hope to change that in 2015.